Updated: Sep 12

 We ended up at a campsite that was really humid and balmy.
 It had rained for days before and there were crickets everywhere.
 Dinner was a bit of a nightmare and we had to eat really quickly with napkins over our bowls.
 There were crickets in our cups, and even as we sat there they were bouncing off our arms.
 In the morning we saw a golden scorpion, so that particular campsite was full of surprises.

 I had a lot of down time to think about everything that had happened over the past few weeks.
 I ended up writing down a story of messages to Jon that he would probably receive the next time I got into a town with reception.
 I told him that I grew apart from my life in Toronto, and the mental neuroses followed soon after.
 I needed more people in my life that were interested in same things as me so I would feel less lonely.
 I had a support structure at home, but it was not the one I needed especially when I was suicidal.
 I needed protectiveness and connection, which I could not find at home.
 I understand that I will need to work and start a family, and Toronto is my root and foundation.
 But, I think a part of me will always need to be ‘nomadic’ to survive.
 I know it’s not quite right to use that term because I do not need to survive like the nomads here in these harsh conditions.
 But, I can understand and resonate the feeling of wanting to leave a place when it no longer gives you utility – in my case, feeling and emotion.
-That being said, I need to think about this more, and talk about it with Jon when I see him in a month.

 The group is feeling a little wistful, so we set up yet another playful shoot on top of the truck with the whole crew.
 It kind of mirrors the locals riding on top trucks everywhere.
 Every one climbs to the top and we have a bunch of laughs.
 I will truly miss these people, but we have set up contacts and chats, so the euphoria of the trip will at least last for a little while.
 I end up finding a scorpion under my tent.
 Everyone laughs as I give a little shriek; it turns out there were a couple of little scorpions in the area and yes, these ones are lethal.